moorepants/dissertation/_sources/motioncapture.txt

    scaled to 100% (left axis), the dotted lines are scaled to 10% (right axis).

-The steer angle amplitude-frequency plot for each of the speeds calculated from the bicycle rigid body motions is given in Figure :ref:`figSteerAnglePedal`.
-It clearly shows that the steering actions take place at or around the pedaling frequency for high and low speeds, respectively.
-It also shows that the amplitude of the steering angle increases by 5000% when the speed decreases from 30 km/h to 2 km/h.
-Figure :ref:`figSteerAnglePedal` also shows the open loop, rigid rider, weave eigenfrequency for each speed obtained from Figure :ref:`figEigPlot`.
+The steer angle amplitude-frequency plot for each of the speeds calculated from the bicycle rigid body motions is given in :ref:`Figure 10
+<figSteerAnglePedal>`.
+It clearly shows that the steering actions take place at
+or around the pedaling frequency for high and low speeds, respectively.
+It also shows that the amplitude of the steering angle increases by 5000% when the speed decreases from 30 km/h to 2 km/h. :ref:`Figure 10 <figSteerAnglePedal>` also shows the open loop, rigid rider, weave eigenfrequency for each speed obtained from :ref:`Figure 4 <figEigPlot>`.
 Apparently the open loop eigenfrequency is not a frequency in which the bicycle-rider operates.

 .. _figSteerAnglePedal:

 .. figure:: figures/motioncapture/steer-angle-pedal.*
    :width: 6.13in

-   figSteerAnglePedal
+   :align: center
+   :target: _images/steer-angle-pedal.png

    Steer angle amplitude plot for the nine different speeds for normal pedaling experiment.
 Solid vertical line indicates the pedaling frequency.
-Dashed vertical gray line indicates the bicycle-rigid rider open loop weave eigenfrequency from Figure :ref:`figEigPlot`.
+Dashed vertical gray line indicates the bicycle-rigid rider open loop weave eigenfrequency from :ref:`Figure 4 <figEigPlot>`.

 Characterization of motions without pedaling
 --------------------------------------------

 During normal pedaling, all motions, including the control tasks, are dominated by the pedaling motions.
-Therefore we also looked at the motions of bicycle-rider system without the influence of pedaling.
-Figure :ref:`missjellybean` shows how the percent variance of by Steer-Yaw-Roll, Bounce and Knees varies with speed for Rider 3 on the Batavus Browser bicycle without pedaling.
+Therefore we also looked at the motions of bicycle-rider system without the influence of pedaling.  :ref:`Figure 11
+<missjellybean>` shows how the percent variance of by Steer-Yaw-Roll, Bounce
+and Knees varies with speed for Rider 3 on the Batavus Browser bicycle without pedaling.
 Since the bicycle is towed and the riders feet remain in the same, constant, position relative to bicycle, there is no pedaling class present in analysis.
 Furthermore, no bend, lean or twist motions with high variance were detected during the experiments.

 .. _missjellybean:

 .. figure:: figures/motioncapture/towing3classes.*
    :width: 5.65667in

-   missjellybean
+   :align: center
+   :target: _images/towing3classes.png

    The percent variance of each of the three classes: Steer-Yaw-Roll, Bounce and Knees, at the speeds at which the Drift and Other classes were removed